 \section{Abstract}

 We prove general adjoint functor theorems for weakly (co)complete $n$-categories.
-This class of $n$-categories includes the homotopy $n$-categories of (co)complete $\infty$-categories -- in particular, these $n$-categories do not admit all small (co)limits in general.
+This class of $n$-categories includes the homotopy $n$-categories of (co)complete $\infty$-categories, so these $n$-categories do not admit all small (co)limits in general.
 We also introduce Brown representability for (homotopy) $n$-categories and prove a Brown representability theorem for localizations of compactly generated $n$-categories.
-This class of $n$-categories includes the homotopy $n$-categories of presentable $\infty$-categories if $n \geq 2$ and the homotopy $n$-categories of stable presentable $\infty$-categories for any $n \geq 1$.
+This class of $n$-categories includes the homotopy $n$-categories of presentable $\infty$-categories if $n \geq 2$, and the homotopy $n$-categories of presentable stable $\infty$-categories for any $n \geq 1$.